kchia/smART/readme.md

 ## Project Plan

 Project plan includes wireframes, user stories, multi-tiered scope, and site architecture plan.
+For more on the project plan and user stories please see this [PDF](smART-proj-plan.pdf).

 ![smART architecture and CRUD explanation.](smART-architecture.jpg)

-For more insight into the project plan and user stories please see the [PDF](smART-proj-plan.pdf).

 ## Progress